cambridge-ceu/csd3/Python/pgsc_calc.md

 [^issue]:

-    As of 26/1/2024, there is the following issue: It works well with NXF_SINGULARITY_CACHEDIR=/rds/user/$USER/hpc-work/work but NXF_HOME must be /home/$USER/.netflow.
+    As of 26/1/2024, it works well with NXF_SINGULARITY_CACHEDIR=/rds/user/$USER/hpc-work/work but NXF_HOME must be /home/$USER/.nextflow.